tmkasun/me/README.md

 - Add Helmet and SEO
 - blog about new blog/page
   - Blog search
 - Fix dark view reset when going to blog from home
+- Fix blog pages dark theme issue